 • Supports all platforms Windows, Linux, Mac OS X.

-• Also supports Static Code Analysis.
+• It also supports Static Code Analysis.

 2. Code::Blocks

 Code::Blocks is a free C, C++ IDE created to meet the most demanding needs of the developers of C and C++.
-This is an IDE with all features you need for C and C++ development.
+This is an IDE with all the features you need for C and C++ development.

 Features:

-• Works on Windows, Linux and Mac OS X as well.
+• Works on Windows, Linux, and Mac OS X as well.

 • It is designed to be fully configurable and extensible with its plugins.